Showing 101-120 of 511 for: Cochrane Systematic Reviews > Infectious disease

 - Behavioral interventions for improving contraceptive use among women living with HIV

 Contraception services can help meet the family planning goals of women living with HIV as well as prevent mother-to-child transmission.
-Due to the increased availability of antiretroviral therapy, survival has improved for people living with HIV, and mor
+Due to antiretroviral therapy, survival has improved for people living with HIV, and more HIV-positive women may desir

 - Behavioral interventions to promote condom use among women living with HIV